GalleryPlanner: Complete User Guide

 Install option: On supported browsers, you can install GalleryPlanner for quicker access and a standalone app feel.
 On iPhone and iPad, use Add to Home Screen in Safari.
 It is helpful for frequent use, but it is still not a replacement for saving .gwall backups.

-Manual save: On desktop, click "Project" → "Save Project".
-On mobile, tap the project name at the top to open Project Switcher, then use "Save Project (.gwall)".
+Export a portable copy: On desktop, click "Project" → "Export Project".
+On mobile, tap the project name at the top to open Project Switcher, then use "Export Project".

-Note: Save Project (.gwall) is free.
-Backups include your wall layout and project library.
-For important projects, keep a backup in Files, iCloud, Drive, or Dropbox.
-Very large saves can still fail on iPhone and iPad.
+Note: The .gwall file includes your wall layout and project library.
+For important projects, keep a copy in Files, iCloud, Drive, or Dropbox.
+Very large exports can still fail on iPhone and iPad.

-Load a saved project: On desktop, click "Project" → "Load Project".
-On mobile, open Project Switcher and use "Load Project (.gwall)", then select your file.
+Import a saved project: On desktop, click "Project" → "Import Project".
+On mobile, open Project Switcher and use "Import Project", then select your file.

-Note: Loading .gwall files is available on all tiers.
+Note: Importing .gwall files is available on all tiers.

-Share project file: Send your saved .gwall file to a designer, contractor, or friend.
+Share project file: Send your .gwall file to a designer, contractor, or friend.

 Pro Features Overview

-Core planning is free, including Auto-Layout, Smart Fill, Starter Layouts, Save/Load .gwall backups, and more.
+Core planning is free, including Auto-Layout, Smart Fill, and Starter Layouts.
 For a full breakdown, see What is GalleryPlanner Pro?.

 | Pro Feature | Description |